Lafalasidosi/DB_usage/README.md

 ### Aug 19
 Two days of frustration gone and passed, I've finally gotten JavaFX to work; I'd keep getting awful *javafx doesn't exist* errors.
 Somehow fixed it after messing about with it.
 Feeling like I'm falling behind.

+**Later that day:** A few searches later and the code can print lines from a single table to the terminal.
+Next on the agenda is to make use of the TableView class and output to a whole window.